-With their public examinations cancelled and therefore a long six months until the start of their university courses, we have offered our Upper Sixth students the opportunity of an optional pre-University study programme.
-By looking ahead and taking the initiative, they will be able to lay the foundations and groundwork for their university studies whilst adding a positive element to their CVs and personal development.
+With their public examinations cancelled and therefore a long six months until the start of their university courses, we offered our Upper Sixth students the opportunity of an optional pre-University study programme.
+By looking ahead and taking the initiative, they were able to lay the foundations and groundwork for their university studies whilst adding a positive element to their CVs and personal development.

-This will encourage them to continue their academic, active thinking processes in a productive way with a focus on their degree course, or work area.
-It will provide a grounding in their chosen subject areas, keep study habits fresh, broaden reading, and give them a competitive edge when they begin their university careers later in the year.
+This encouraged them to continue their academic, active thinking processes in a productive way with a focus on their degree course, or work area.
+It provided a grounding in their chosen subject areas, kept study habits fresh, broadened reading, and give them a competitive edge when they began their university careers later in the year.

-Those who opt-in will have their tutor as a sounding board and support on what they want to do during the summer term.
+Those who opted-in had their tutor as a sounding board and support for their chosen work.